History of immigration to the United States: Spanish

-Although Spain set up a few forts in Florida, notably San Agustín (present-day Saint Augustine) in 1565, they sent few settlers to Florida.
-Spaniards moving north from Mexico founded the San Juan on the Rio Grande in 1598 and Santa Fe, New Mexico in 1607–1608.
+Although Spain set up a few forts in Florida, notably San Agustín (present-day Saint Augustine) in 1565, it sent few settlers to Florida.
+Colonists moving north from Mexico founded the San Juan on the Rio Grande in 1598 and Santa Fe, New Mexico in 1607–1608.
 The settlers were forced to leave temporarily for 12 years (1680–1692) by the Pueblo Revolt before returning.

 Spanish Texas lasted from 1690 to 1821, when Texas was governed as a colony that was separate from New Spain.
 In 1731, Canary Islanders (or "Isleños") arrived to establish San Antonio.
-The majority of the few hundred Texan and New Mexican colonizers in the Spanish colonial period were Spaniards and criollos.
-California, New Mexico and Arizona all had Spanish settlements.
-In 1781, Spanish settlers founded Los Angeles.
+Very few of the few hundred Texan and New Mexican colonizers in the Spanish colonial period were Spaniards and criollos.
+California, New Mexico, and Arizona all had settlements.
+In 1781, Mexican settlers founded Los Angeles.

-At the time the former Spanish colonies joined the United States, Californios in California numbered about 10,000 and Tejanos in Texas about 4,000.
-New Mexico had 47,000 Spanish settlers in 1842; Arizona was only thinly settled.
+When the former Spanish colonies joined the United States, Californios in California numbered about 10,000 and Tejanos in Texas about 4,000.
+New Mexico had 47,000 Mexican settlers in 1842.
+Arizona was only thinly settled.
+Only a small minority of those settlers were of European descent.
+As in the rest of the American colonies, new settlements were based on the casta system.
+Although all could speak Spanish, it was a melting pot of mostly Native Americans with some Spanish, Portuguese, Basques, Jewish, North African Berbers, and Africans.

-However, not all these settlers were of European descent.
-As in the rest of the American colonies, new settlements were based on the casta system, and although all could speak Spanish, it was a melting pot of whites, natives, and mestizos.
+Former Mexican territories joined the United States in 1848 in the Treaty of Guadalupe Hidalgo, which ended war between Mexico and the United States.
+When the former Mexican territories joined the United States, Californios in California numbered about 10,000 and Tejanos in Texas about 4,000.
+By 1820, Spanish-speaking immigration to the U.S. probably did not exceed 175,000 people.
+New Mexico had 47,000 Mexican settlers in 1842; Arizona was only thinly settled.

 French

 In the late 17th century, French expeditions established a foothold on the Saint Lawrence River, Mississippi River and Gulf Coast.
-Interior trading posts, forts and cities were thinly spread.
+Interior trading posts, forts, and cities were thinly spread.
 The city of Detroit was the third-largest settlement in New France.
-New Orleans expanded when several thousand French-speaking refugees from the region of Acadia made their way to Louisiana following British expulsion, settling largely in the Southwest Louisiana region now called Acadiana.
-Their descendants are now called Cajun and still dominate the coastal areas.
+New Orleans expanded when several thousand French-speaking refugees from the region of Acadia made their way to Louisiana after the British expulsion, and they settled largely in the Southwest Louisiana region now called Acadiana.
+Their descendants are now called the Cajuns and still dominate the coastal areas.
+Additional French-speaking refugees entered the area from Saint-Domangue after the Haitian Revolution.
+Another cultural identity born from French immigrants is the Creole.
 About 7,000 French-speaking immigrants settled in Louisiana during the 18th century.